Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 Recent Changes

-Feb 20, 2026: SCOTUS struck down IEEPA tariffs 6-3 — Switzerland's rate plunged from 31% to 10% under Section 122 (effective Feb 24, expires ~July 24, 2026).
-A 21-point reduction — the largest in Europe.
-Section 232 steel and aluminum tariffs of 50% remain.
-Swiss pharmaceuticals from Novartis and Roche continue to grow strongly; these enter at 0% MFN, so the Section 122 tariff is the only layer and just dropped by 21 points.
-Swiss watch exports to the US are dramatically more competitive at 10% versus the old 31%.
+Feb 20, 2026: SCOTUS struck down IEEPA tariffs 6-3 — Switzerland's operative 15% IEEPA rate (set Nov 14, 2025, down from a 39% peak in Aug 2025) became 10% under Section 122 (effective Feb 24, expires ~July 24, 2026), roughly a 5-point drop.
+Section 232 metals tariffs apply at 50% on articles wholly of steel/aluminum and 25% on derivative products (both on full customs value, after the April 6, 2026 restructuring).
+Swiss pharmaceuticals from Novartis and Roche continue to grow strongly; these enter at 0% MFN, so the Section 122 tariff is the only layer.
+Swiss watch exports to the US are more competitive at 10% versus the prior 15%.
 No FTA negotiations are currently active.

 Tips for Importers

-The 21-point tariff reduction is transformative for Swiss exports.
-Pharmaceuticals from Novartis and Roche enter at 0% MFN duty, so the effective tariff dropped from 31% to just 10% — saving potentially hundreds of millions on high-value biologics and specialty drugs.
-Swiss watches (Rolex, Omega, Patek Philippe) now face 10% Section 122 plus MFN watch duties (varying by movement type and case material) instead of the old 31% + MFN — accurate HTS classification remains critical.
+The tariff reduction helps Swiss exports.
+Pharmaceuticals from Novartis and Roche enter at 0% MFN duty, so the effective tariff dropped from the prior 15% IEEPA rate (down from a 39% peak) to just 10% — saving on high-value biologics and specialty drugs.
+Swiss watches (Rolex, Omega, Patek Philippe) now face 10% Section 122 plus MFN watch duties (varying by movement type and case material) instead of the prior 15% + MFN — accurate HTS classification remains critical.
 Gold and precious metals have specific HTS treatment that may limit tariff exposure.
 Swiss cheese (Gruyere, Emmental) faces 10% Section 122 plus MFN dairy TRQ rates.
 First-sale valuation is especially valuable for Swiss luxury watches purchased through distributors.
 The Section 122 tariff expires ~July 24, 2026 — plan inventory accordingly.

 US import duties on goods from Switzerland are determined by multiple overlapping tariff authorities.
 The base layer is the Section 122 tariff at 10%, which applies to all countries and is set to expire around July 24, 2026.
+(The Court of International Trade ruled this tariff unlawful in May 2026; it remains collected under a Federal Circuit stay while the government’s appeal proceeds.)
 Section 232 tariffs of 50% on steel and 50% on aluminum apply to metals imports, regardless of the Section 122 rate.

 To calculate the total duty on a specific import from Switzerland, use our tariff calculator or landed cost calculator for a complete estimate including Merchandise Processing Fee (MPF) and Harbor Maintenance Fee (HMF).
 You can also compare Switzerland rates with other countries to evaluate sourcing alternatives.